Skip to content

 On a 256 GB SSD, you won’t be able to store much of your data and software.
 When you have OS and multiple software installed on it, you won’t have much space for storing large video files.

-But let’s suppose you run your OS and software on another storage driven, even then you won’t be able to store many video files in an SSD.
+But let’s suppose you run your OS and software on another storage drive, even then you won’t be able to store many video files in an SSD.

 When talking in terms of video length, you would be able to store 60-80 hours of H.265 HD video in 256 GB SSD.